ray-project/ray/doc/source/deploy-on-yarn.rst

                 example.py: example.py
             #     # A packaged python environment using `conda-pack`.
 Note that Skein
             #     # doesn't require any specific way of distributing files, but this
             #     # is a good one for python projects.
+This is optional.
             #     # See https://jcrist.github.io/skein/distributing-files.html
             #     environment: environment.tar.gz